Peekobot/peekobot/README.md

 The conversation definition should be placed in a JavaScript variable called `chat`.
 I define this in the `conversation.js` file.
 You can inline it if you want to.

+The `chat` variable should be an object.
+In the chat object:

+* the first property name/key should be the number 1
+* subsequent property names can be numbers or strings - strings allow you to group parts of your conversation
-The `chat` variable should be an object with numerical property names, and each property is an entry in the conversation.
+* each property value is an entry in the conversation.

 A conversation entry should have: